-- There are four claims totalling 3,028 hectares, known as the Seel claims, which are subject to a 1% NSR.
+- 14 claims totalling 575 hectares, known as the Ox claims, are subject to a 2% Net Smelter Returns ("NSR") royalty.
+The purchase agreement with the vendor, Silver Standard Resources Inc., ("Silver") entitles the Company to purchase 50% of the 2% NSR from Silver at any time by the payment to Silver of \$500,000.
+The Company may purchase the remaining 1% NSR at any time by payment to Silver of an additional \$1,000,000.
+There is an associated Area of Interest with these claims, defined as the area lying within a distance of one kilometre from the external boundaries of the claims. - There are four claims totalling 3,028 hectares, known as the Seel claims, which are subject to a 1% NSR.
 The Company is entitled at any time to purchase 50% of this 1% NSR for \$1,000,000.
 There is an associated Area of Interest with these claims, defined as the area lying within a distance of one kilometre from the external boundaries of the claims. - Two additional claims known as the Swing claims (the "Captain Mine") totalling 384 hectares were purchased in March 2014 in consideration of 25,000 common shares of the Company at a market value of \$0.91 per common share, subject to a 2% NSR.
-The purchase agreement with the vendor entitles the Company to purchase 50% of the 2% NSR from the vendor at any time by the payment to the vendor of \$500,000 or the Company may purchase the entire 2% NSR at any time by payment to the vendor of \$1,000,000. - The Troitsa Peak claim totalling 211 hectares was purchased in November 2014 for total consideration of \$5,000 cash and 10,000 common shares of the Company.
-This claim is subject to a 1% NSR, half of which can be bought back at any time by the Company for \$500,000. - During the three months ended June 30, 2015 the Company staked an additional four claims totalling 306 hectares.
+The purchase agreement with the vendor entitles the Company to purchase 50% of the 2% NSR from the vendor at any time by the payment to the vendor of \$500,000 or the Company may purchase the entire 2% NSR at any time by payment to the vendor of \$1,000,000. - The Troitsa Peak claim totalling 211 hectares was purchased in December 2014 for total consideration of \$5,000 cash and 10,000 common shares of the Company.
+This claim is subject to a 1% NSR, half of which can be bought back at any time by the Company for \$500,000. - During the period of October 2014 through April 2015 the Company staked an additional fourteen contiguous claims totalling 3,698 hectares.